General, Minerals | April 8, 2018 | Author: Naturopath

 Spirulina and Chlorella can be added to food to increase the protein and other nutritional contents or consumed by themselves.
 Try a green smoothie by adding 2 teaspoons of spirulina or chlorella to -

 To sum it up there is evidence the bioactive components derived from fish, shellfish, and seaweeds could have a positive impact on in the maintenance and enhancement of health.

 As with all things, use caution and do not over-use.
 Check with your health care provider if you are on medication or suffering from illness before use.

-Click Here For Article on Heavy Metals in Fish
+Click Here for further reading - Heavy Metals in Fish

 Seafood Consumption and Components for Health https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4776937/